-Graduate courses include any of the courses listed in the ECE-approved graduate course list.
-These courses cannot be project, seminar or independent study courses.
-A student can only take up to 2 undergraduate courses to fulfill the course requirement and these 2 courses must be in the ECE Department at a 300 level or higher.
+Graduate courses include any of the courses listed in the ECE-approved graduate course list and courses listed on the Ph.D.
+Breadth Area website.
+To count towards the Ph.D. requires, a course cannot be project, seminar or independent study courses.
+A student can only take up to 2 undergraduate courses to fulfill the course requirement and these 2 courses must be in the ECE Department at a 300 level or higher or in the Computer Science Department at a 300 level or higher.
 Students must receive a "B-" grade or better in both the graduate and undergraduate courses."

-Students wishing to count a graduate course at Carnegie Mellon not listed in the approved graduate course list, or an undergraduate course offered by another department at Carnegie Mellon, must formally petition the Graduate Studies Committee.
+Students wishing to count a graduate course at Carnegie Mellon not listed in the approved graduate course list or on the breadth website, or an undergraduate course offered by a department outside of ECE or CSD at Carnegie Mellon, must formally petition the Graduate Studies Committee.

 To ensure that each student is on track to meet these requirements, the Ph.D.
 Course and Breadth Requirement Form (included in the Graduate Progress Review Statement) should be filled out each semester, and academic progress should be discussed with the student's advisor.